Frequently Asked Questions About Dog Bite Attacks

 Victims often rely on their own medical insurance to pay for the costs of treatment after a dog attack.
 This may be sufficient to cover minor injuries, but the costs of medication, surgery, and physical therapy can quickly add up.
 If the victim suffered a prolonged attack or was particularly traumatized by the incident, therapy may be added to the costs of care, bringing the total to tens of thousands of dollars.

 If a dog owner did not take proper precautions to protect innocent people from harm, the owner can be held liable for any injuries the dog causes.
-The injury attorneys at GriffithLaw can help you get the compensation you deserve for medical bills and lost income.
+The Nashville dog bite lawyers at GriffithLaw can help you get the compensation you deserve for medical bills and lost income.
 Contact our skilled legal team today to begin your free case evaluation, or read through our book, The 10 Worst Mistakes You Can Make With Your Tennessee Injury Case.

 A neighbor’s dog bit me and caused several serious injuries.
 How much can I expect from a settlement if I sue the owner?